stephanyb/Website-Project/README.md

 *Author: Stephany Belendez*

 ## Project Description
-*This is strictly an input website template with no database or data storage feature.* </br> The main purpose of this project was to create a fun and user friendly website designed for user input/output.
+*This is strictly a website template with no database or data storage feature.* </br> The main purpose of this project was to create a fun and user friendly website designed for user input/output.
 </br>
 ## Learning Objective